edthedoc/shiny-octo-wookie/README.md

 shiny-octo-wookie
 =================

-Pebbleface based on 91 weather, robot etc in Helvetica
+edthedoc pebble watchface based on 91 weather, roboto etc in Helvetica hourly / part hourly vice taken from another face ?? which one